Mermade/openapi-gui/README.md

 -----------
 ### How It Works

-Select an existing OpenApi 3.0.x definition to upload, or create a new definition and start adding Paths, Operations, and Parameters.
+Select an existing OpenApi 2.0 or 3.0.x definition to upload, or create a new definition and start adding Paths, Operations, and Parameters.
 When an existing definition is used, it is parsed and forms for editing each Path, Operation and Parameter will be created.

 Click an item from the menu on the left to begin editing.
 View the JSON/YAML output at any time by selecting one of the "Export" tabs.
 When finished, download the output to save it locally or copy it your clipboard.
 OpenApi-gui only stores one definition at a time, and this is in your browser's local-storage.
 Make sure you save your JSON/YAML output locally.